Strong coupling asymptotics for a singular Schroedinger operator with an interaction supported by an open arc: Using the max-min principle

 As in the proof of Lemma \ref{lem6} we can check that the inclusion

 holds for some $C_1>0$ and all sufficiently large $\beta$.
 Using then the estimate \eqref{eq-u2} and subsequently Lemma~\ref{lem3}, we get

 \end{proof}

-Our principal estimate concerns the question what happens if $u_{j,\beta}$ in the above formula is replaced by the moliffied function; our aim is to show that this makes the error term worse but only by a logarithmic factor. \begin{lemma} In the limit $\beta\to+\infty$ one has
+Our principal estimate concerns the question what happens if $u_{j,\beta}$ in the above formula is replaced by the cut-off functions; our aim is to show that this makes the error term worse but only by a logarithmic factor. \begin{lemma} In the limit $\beta\to+\infty$ one has

 \end{lemma} \begin{proof} Using $\varphi_{j,\beta}\big|_\gamma=u_{j,\beta}\big|_\gamma$ let us write the expression in question as

 The sum of the first two terms on the right-hand side has been already estimated in Lemma~\ref{lem8}, hence we just need to show that the sum of the last four terms on the right-hand side is of order $\cO(\beta^{-1}\log\beta)$.
 By definition of the function $g_\beta$ and Lemma \ref{lem6} there are constants $C_1,C_2>0$ such that